 Serviceability interface may or may not use the previously validated Address id from the Address Validation API call or Site id from the Site API call.

-Quote/Pricing data will not be supported under Serviceability Interface (deferred for Quote API beyond Sonata R1).
+Quote/Pricing data will not be supported under Serviceability Interface (Quote is managed in another API Guide).

 Serviceability is not expected to reserve or guarantee resources.